diffyne/docs/advanced/security.md

 **What it does:**
 - ✅ Verifies signatures for property updates (`diff:model.live`, `diff:model.lazy`)
 - ✅ Allows form submissions without strict signature verification
-- ✅ Relies on Laravel's built-in CSRF protection for form submissions

 **Best for:** Most applications - provides security where it matters most while maintaining good UX.